CLERK OF COURT & COMPTROLLER

 HILLSBOROUGH COUNTY, FLORIDA

-I ask you to amend Section 14(b) of Article V so that clerks and their judicial partners are placed in a first priority to receive the local fines, fees and costs which we collect, based upon our documented needs.
-Let us spend our local dollars!
+The ultimate answer to our dilemma is to change the state Constitution.
+When the Constitution Revision Commission met in Tampa in May, I urged its members to propose an amendment to Section 14(b) of Article V so that clerks and their judicial partners are placed in a first priority to receive the local fines, fees and costs which we collect, based upon our documented needs.

 You depend on my office to serve your needs.
 I ask that each of you support this effort.